 Four tools for finding good charities to donate to that help children:

-IRS Nonprofit Charities Database: Enter the name of any charity you wish to check out into the tool's Exempt Organizations Select Check Tool to ascertain its 501(c)(3) tax exemption status, which will tell you whether or not your donation will be tax deductible.
+IRS Nonprofit Charities Database: Enter the name of any charity you wish to check out into the site's Exempt Organizations Select Check Tool to ascertain its 501(c)(3) tax exemption status, which will tell you whether or not your donation will be tax-deductible.

-Better Business Bureau Wise Giving Alliance: BBB rates organizations according to 20 different metrics, including governance and oversight, effectiveness, finances, solicitations, and informational materials.
+Better Business Bureau Wise Giving Alliance: BBB rates organizations according to 20 metrics, including governance and oversight, effectiveness, finances, solicitations and informational materials.
 Compliance with each standard earns charities one point.
-Organizations receiving BBB accreditation -- like UNICEF USA -- require a perfect 20.
+Organizations receiving BBB accreditation — like UNICEF USA — score a perfect 20.

 This story may also help you when deciding what is the best charity you can donate to to help children.

-Top photo: Israel, 16 months old, plays in a UNICEF-supported health center outside Abidjan, the capital of Côte d'Ivoire, where his pregnant mother came for a consultation.
+Top photo: Sixteen-month-old Israel plays in a UNICEF-supported health center outside Abidjan, the capital of Côte d'Ivoire, where his pregnant mother came for a consultation. © UNICEF/UN0285076/Frank Dejongh